dvicencio/plus1_frame_sequence_reader/README.md

 ```

 ## Loop 1
-For each gene information, list their letters (nucleotides) into an array
+For each gene sequence information, list their letters (nucleotides) into an array
 ```
 for($index=0; $index<@ORFarray; $index++){
 # this line defines the length of the array, or gene, in unit "nucleotide" elements